 The mood elevating neurotransmitter in the brain ‘Serotonin’ is regulated by the amount of Vitamin D we ingest through our diet.
-People with low Vitamin D levels in blood, are often found to have a depressed mental state.
+People with low Vitamin D levels in the blood are often found to have a depressed mental state.
 Therefore, this may be the explanation, why lower blood levels of Vitamin D should be corrected to maintain a healthy mind and body.

-4. Indigestion, Constipation, Diarhhea & Malabsorption problems
+4. Indigestion, Constipation, Diarrhea & Malabsorption problems

 5. High Blood Pressure

-Testing for Vitamin D deficiency Symptoms
+Testing for Vitamin D Deficiency Symptoms

 Diseases linked to Vitamin D deficiency

-As discussed, Vitamin D plays many roles, and is now known to be a major precursor of many serious chronic diseases in the body.
+As discussed, Vitamin D plays many roles and is now known to be a major precursor of many serious chronic diseases in the body.
 Notably among them are –

 1. Osteomalacia & Rickets